-No matter what kind of relationship you have with your baby’s father, it is always a challenge to decide how to tell him about your unplanned pregnancy.
+No matter what kind of relationship you have with him, it is always a challenge to decide how to tell the father about an unplanned pregnancy.
 In some cases, you may even wonder if you should tell him at all.

 Every woman’s situation is different, and there are many ways to involve the father in your pregnancy.
 On this page, you can learn about the role of fathers in multiple scenarios and what you need to do, especially in cases where you are not married or he is not an active part of your life.

-If you plan on raising your baby or placing him or her for adoption, you will usually need to give the father news about your pregnancy and future plans.
-Consider the following advice when you first tell the father you are pregnant:
+If you plan on raising your baby or placing him or her for adoption as a result of your unwanted pregnancy, the father will usually need to be given the news about your pregnancy and future plans.
+Consider the following advice when you first tell him you are pregnant:

 - If possible, meet in person – An unplanned pregnancy is a life-changing event, and meeting in person will allow you both to give it your full attention.